isabella232/airavata-docs/Admin-Tutorials.md

         - Type: STRING
         - Application Arguments:
         - Standard Input: False (Why? - Futuristic property and not in real use at the moment)
+        - Is Read Only: False (Why? - When this is set to true the input value will only be 'read-only'.
+User cannot change at experiment creation,edit or clone).
         - User Friendly Description: Enter STRING input for Echo (Not mandatory)
         - Input Order: 1
         - Data is Staged: True